smarthomejunkie/MyDevices/README.md

 ***Click on the links to go to the specific webshop***

+As an Amazon Associate, I earn from qualifying purchases.

 # My recommendations for an intelligent home:

 ## Home Assistant Server